RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 # Deploy the backend agent
 gcloud builds submit --config cloudbuild-backend.yaml .

-# Deploy the frontend agent (assuming a similar cloudbuild-frontend.yaml exists)
+# Deploy the Next.js frontend
 gcloud builds submit --config cloudbuild-frontend.yaml .
 ```
-**Reasoning:** This is the final step that replaces the placeholder services with your actual Streamlit and FastAPI applications, making the platform live.
+**Reasoning:** This is the final step that replaces the placeholder services with your actual Next.js and FastAPI applications, making the platform live.

 By following these steps in order, you can systematically address the most common permission and connectivity gaps, leading to a successful and secure deployment.